koyuspace/fossil/README.md

 To make development easy, the `run` script calls the `build.sh` script and then runs whatever is at the output (it will try and fail if there is none).

-### Wasn't it supposed to be replaced by NightCat?
-Yes, but as it turns out it's more motivating to work on an already existing project.
-So the plan is to slowly turn dragonstone into something similar to what nihgtcat should have been.